 Alopecia Areata is caused by an auto-immune disorder and causes bald patches.
 Sometimes this progresses to Alopecia Totalis (total loss of scalp hair) or Alopecia Universalis (total loss of scalp and body hair).
 Porter developed Alopecia Universalis and lost her eyebrows, eyelashes and body hair.
 “Losing my eyebrows and eyelashes was pretty upsetting – I felt I looked strange, like someone had just rubbed me out,” reveals Porter.

 In 2006 Porter made a documentary for the BBC in which she tried a number of treatments including steroids and laser therapy, but she found nothing worked.
 Porter said some of the treatments even made her feel worse.
 Porter didn’t say whether or not she tried using Minoxidil, the only hair loss treatment with sufficient evidence to show it is both safe and effective.
 Even if Porter did try Minoxidil she may have used it in a formula that was not suited to her condition.
-The Belgravia Centre has found success treating mild or early stage Alopecia Areata by using a unique product, Belgravia’s high strength minoxidil.
-In this prescription-only treatment, an added ingredient, Azelaic Acid (AA), may inhibit the enzyme 5 alpha reductase – which converts testosterone into dihydrotestosterone (DHT).
-DHT attacks the hair follicles and slows hair growth.
-The minoxidil and AA compliment each other which means that the treatment can be highly effective at working on stubborn patches of hair loss.
+The Belgravia Centre has found success treating mild or early stage Alopecia Areata with a number of high strength minoxidil formulations available from our clinics.
+Often this is paired with hair growth boosters as part of a personalised approach carefully customised to fit each client’s needs and suitability.
 To see the kind of results a tailored treatment course can produce, take a look at Belgravia’s Alopecia Areata Treatment Success Stories.

 With regards to laser therapy, the Belgravia Centre offers the HairMax LaserComb as a hair growth booster to be used alongside proven treatments (such as Minoxidil).
 It is not recommended for use as a stand alone hair loss treatment.